 Brooklyn Flea, wherever the location and whatever the season, is one of New York City's premier flea markets.
 It's garnered more media coverage than a whole block of local stores in some Brooklyn neighborhoods.
 Everyone who's anyone in the Big Apple who likes vintage clothing and furniture knows about Brooklyn Flea.

-Whether you intend to just browse or are really want to buy, Brooklyn Flea is a bellwether of trendy Brooklyn culture.
-It's a top NYC weekend destination, year-round.
+Whether you intend to just browse or are really wanting to buy, Brooklyn Flea is a bellwether of trendy Brooklyn culture.

 Saturday Brooklyn Flea, Sundays in DUMBO (Spring, Summer, Early Autumn)